The Solution

 Outcome

-With ShopPin, students with busy lives are able to save time, shop smarter and make this transition to adulthood and post secondary life just a little bit easier!
+With ShopPin, students with busy lives are able to save time, shop smarter and make the transition from adulthood to post-secondary life just a little bit easier!

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⠀⠀⢀⠀⠀⠀⠀⠀⠀⠀⠀